wszramkowska/TechnicalArt/DevelopmentJournal/Linear Interpolation.md

 For my research I started off with Unreal Documentation as that is the engine I am using, and I have previously used lerp in Unity so it will be good to compare in Unreal.

 I also like to include a more visual source which helps me personally understand and absorb the information more easily, although I have to be careful to make sure the source is reliable and up to date.
+More specifically I would like to find a video which explains how to use the Lerp node in blueprints.

 #### Sources

+##### Unreal Documentation

 My task consisted of using the Lerp node to blend between two values so I wanted to research Lerp and how it works within Unreal.
 Although I didn't find a dedicated documentation to Lerp, I found a document about Math Material Expressions which had a section on Linear Interpolation (Math Material Expressions in Unreal Engine | Unreal Engine 5.5 Documentation | Epic Developer Community, s.d.).